sou3mar/devops-in-practice-workshop/instructions/13-pipeline-as-code.md

 Also, make sure to remove those common environment variables and secret variables from the stages and jobs to avoid the duplication.

+Because we are creating a new environment, we need to update our config repository rule to allow that.
+Click on "ADMIN" and "Config Repositories", then edit the `sample` config repository.
+At the end of the screen, click on "+ New Permission", and "Allow" the "Environment" called `gcp`.
+Then click "Save".

-Once again, when you commit and push these changes, the YAML configuration plugin should pick up the changes and trigger a new pipeline execution, where you can check that the test results are now available after a successful pipeline run.
+Once the config repository is updated, you can commit and push these changes.
+The YAML configuration plugin should pick up the changes and trigger a new pipeline execution, where you can check that the test results are now available after a successful pipeline run.